Book

 Alternative medicine

-Some evidence suggests vitamin E supplements may be helpful for people with NAFLD who don't have type 2 diabetes.
+Some evidence suggests that vitamin E supplements may be helpful for people with MASLD who don't have type 2 diabetes.
 Vitamin E supplements are not recommended for people with serious liver scarring or type 2 diabetes.
 Vitamin E has been linked with a slightly increased risk of heart disease and prostate cancer.

-If you already drink coffee, these results may make you feel better about your morning cup.
+• If you already drink coffee, these results may make you feel better about your morning cup.
 But if you don't already drink coffee, this probably isn't a good reason to start.
-Discuss the possible benefits of coffee with your health care team.
+Discuss the possible benefits of coffee with your healthcare team.

 Preparing for an appointment